Mock up Debit Card

 You are able to lock your ACB debit card so it can’t be used, either permanently or temporarily.
 Just go to the blue digital banking menu; Cards, Alerts, & Docs; Manage Cards; and click the colored box next to the card number box.
 A Red OFF banner on the card image means your card cannot be used, green ON means you’re good to go!
 You’re in control, so feel free to turn your card off whenever you need to.

 AND, if you know you won’t be using your card on a regular basis, you can schedule it to be ON or OFF on your schedule.
-To enable automatic card ON/OFF: Digital Blue menu, Manage Cards, Your Card Number, Enable Automatic On/Off.
+To enable automatic card ON/OFF: Digital Blue menu; Cards, Alerts, & Docs; Manage Cards; Your Card Number; Enable Automatic On/Off.
 Set a schedule that suits you!

 This important feature lets you report your ACB debit card misplaced or compromised directly from your favorite digital banking platform.
 Report your card lost or stolen when you first miss it, no need to wait!
 Faster reporting reduces the opportunity for potentially fraudulent activity.

 *Please note that you will no longer be able to use your ACB debit card and it will not be listed in your Manage Card list on ACB Digital Banking after following the steps below.